Bergen County St. Vincent De Paul assistance programs.

 Referrals may also be given out to both shelters and Permanent Affordable Housing units in Hackensack and the county.
 There are homes and apartments for the working poor, and some are even based in good school systems.
 Housing authorities have renovated houses and apartment units and turned them into comfortable, safe and secure homes for low-income families.

 Basic needs can be available, and this is more likely to be the case and not the financial support indicated above.
 The assistance can come in various forms, as noted below.
+Saint Vincent in Bergen County may give out the items themselves, or give referrals to programs.

 Clothing banks can be offered for students or job seekers that meet low income guidelines and that are also in need of affordable, yet quality clothing.
 This program not only provides the clothes, such as boots, coats, and more, that students need, but also gives clients the choice to select what they need.
+There are even resources for those that can make it to the location, even including online in the mail school supplies for the low income as well as homebound.

 Sadly, the number of people in hunger is still too high, and the need for food assistance is still increasing.
 While many people do rely on SNAP food stamps in order to eat, the application process can take a long time and the amount of aid from it is limited.
 Bergen County St. Vincent De Paul food pantry can fill the gap.